danilo-leal/zed-resend-mcp-server/README.md

 # Resend MCP Server Extension for Zed

-This extension integrates the [resend-mcp](https://www.npmjs.com/package/resend-mcp) npm package as a MCP server extension for [Zed](https://zed.dev).
+This extension integrates the Resend MCP server as an extension for [Zed](https://zed.dev).

 ## Configuration